Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Feel free to zoom in, click around, and plan your perfect Southern Maine vintage shopping day!

-Chandler & Co. in Berwick, Maine, is an absolutely fabulous monthly barn sale that’s filled with charm, creativity, and affordable vintage finds.
-Held throughout the spring, summer, and fall, this pop-up-style vintage market features everything from refinished furniture and restored pieces to curated decor and timeless treasures, displayed in a rustic barn setting—and often out on the lawn as well.
+Chandler & Co. in Berwick, Maine, is an absolutely fabulous monthly antique barn sale and vintage market that’s filled with charm, creativity, and affordable vintage finds.
+Held throughout the spring, summer, and fall, this pop-up-style vintage market features everything from refinished furniture and restored pieces to curated decor and timeless treasures, displayed in a rustic barn setting, and often out on the lawn as well.

 Ann Jean Jacket Mountains